Ceedif/Nw_Hub/README.md

 # Nw_Hub
 A Roblox hub for various games.
-Currently only supports Muscle Legends.
+Currently supports:
+- Muscle Legends
+- Legends Of speed